 Following the need for a dispute resolution process and in accordance with the

-FIVB Sports Regulations, the FIVB has delegated its competence and powers to CEV
+FIVB Sports Regulations, the FIVB has delegated its competence and powers to the CEV

 so that the Confederation can resolve disputes involving European players,